Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering is the application of engineering principles, methods, tools for the maintaining of high quality software. in the technology industry it has help in the improvement of maintaining of high quality software that has helped in our moderm life in the aspect of commerce,communication,even transportation.
+Software engineering is the systematic application of engineering principles, methods, tools for the developing and the maintaining of high quality software sysytems. it involves software product design, developing, deployment, testing and maintaining. in the technology industry it helps by enabling the cration of software products and systems that powers our modern life in the aspect of communications, commerce, healthcare, entertainment.

-Identify and describe at least three key milestones in the evolution of software engineering.
-Devoloping of programming languages(e.g fortran)(1960's).
-Software engineering as a discipline (1970's).
+Identify and describe at least three key milestones in the evolution of software engineering. a)Developing of programming languages(e.g fortran)(1960's). b)Software engineering as a discipline (1970's). c)Advent structure programming(1970,s).
-Advent structure programming(1970,s).

-List and briefly explain the phases of the Software Development Life Cycle.
-REQUIREMENTS: the requirements of the user and the systems needs.
-IMPLEMENTATION: the designing, creating, coding of the software.
-TESTING: the testing of the software if it meets required standard.
-DEPLOYMENT: the release of the software for use.
-MAINTAINING: updating, for changes.
+List and briefly explain the phases of the Software Development Life Cycle. a)REQUIREMENTS: the requirements of the user and the systems needs. b)IMPLEMENTATION: the designing, creating, coding of the software. c)TESTING: the testing of the software if it meets required standard. d)DEPLOYMENT: the release of the software for use. e)MAINTAINING: updating, for changes.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.